 There are no mandatory home visits in Victoria.

 The Victorian Registration and Qualifications Authority (VRQA) is the government department that regulates home education by processing registrations and performing reviews.

 First, watch the VRQA videos on reviews and what to expect.

-Around March, the VRQA selects the random 10% of families for review.
+Around August, the VRQA selects the random 10% of families for review.
 If you are selected you will receive a review notification.
-Your review notification will specify a month when your review will take place (somewhere between March and October), but you can nominate another month if you prefer.
+Your review notification will specify a month when your review will take place, but you can nominate another month if you prefer.

 You choose the method of review.
 We’re finding that the quickest and easiest form of review is by telephone but you can choose between:

 - a phone review

 - a video conference review

 At the conclusion of a satisfactory review, all children in your family are exempt from a review for two years.

 What if your child is in the school recovery phase?
 That’s fine, you just need to report on how you are meeting the regulations in the context of your child.